vincentmajor/ctsa_prediction/README.md

 A manuscript has been submitted to IEEE International Conference on Health Informatics (ICHI) 2017.
 A preprint is available on [arXiv](https://arxiv.org/abs/1705.06262).

+## zenodo data repository

+Due to the large size of the raw data and the computational expense of learning embeddings, the corpus of 10.5 million MEDLINE documents and three sets of word embeddings are available for download in a [zenodo repository](zenodo.org/record/802965).
+To replicate these files, two scripts are providedL 1) `1_download_pubmed_and_process.sh` which downloads and processes the raw MEDLINE data, and 2) `2_learn_embeddings.sh` which learns the embeddings.
+Both scripts are described below.

 ## Contents

 This repo contains a mixture of the real scripts used to create the results and some example scripts to help others.